JaggleSearch/orangemn6.github.io-old-site/_posts/2020-9-23-Xubuntu-i3-Guide.md

 ---

 Xubuntu with i3 Tiling Windows Walkthrough
-Also look up Manjaro i3.
-Manjaro is an Arch Linux distro.
-See the Lubuntu version of this here.

 The idea of this setup is to achieve the best of both worlds from convenient desktop features and essential i3 features.
 This walkthrough assumes that you are already familiar with using i3, but you do not have to be in order to complete it.
 An altered default i3 config file is part of the walkthrough, which adapts default i3 keystrokes to XFCE components.
 (New and replaced sections of the config file are designated in the file.)